Home Connecticut Oliver Ellsworth: Founding Father and Yale Dropout

 And then there was the food.
 Breakfast for four was a loaf of bread.
 Dinner for four was an apple pie and a quart of beer.

 Why exactly he left Yale isn’t clear.
-According to family legend, at midwinter at midnight he inverted the college bell and filled it with water, which froze.
+According to family legend, at midwinter at midnight he inverted the college bell and then filled it with water, which froze.
 For whatever reason, he ended up at Princeton.
 The New Jersey college had about 100 students at the time, but it excelled at teaching the art of teaching and writing.
 No other college trained as many debaters for the Continental Congress or the Constitutional Convention.

 About 200 years later, another politician who excelled at speaking and writing would write the biography of Oliver Ellsworth for the Encyclopedia Britannica.
 It was the only encyclopedia entry John F. Kennedy ever wrote.